benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 The Fulfillment Types API tells you which fulfillment types, and associated location types, are supported for a particular shopping country.
 By optionally calling Fulfillment Types prior to calling Fulfillment Options, you can streamline your checkout UX in the following ways:

 - Show or hide the UI for "Pickup", based on whether fulfillment type "PICKUP" is supported or not
-- Ask Fulfillment Options for "PICKUP" options, or not, based on above
+- Ask Fulfillment Offerings for "PICKUP" options, or not, based on above
 - When showing a UI for "Pickup", show or hide sections like "Nike Stores" or "Pickup Points" based on the supported "PICKUP" location types

 ### Step 1: Retrieve Fulfillment Types for a Shopping Country